Gypsy-City/v1-core/README.md

 - [Documentation](https://docs.gypsytoken.org/gypsy-protocol/)

 ## Audits and Formal Verification
-THESE CONTRACTS ARE INCOMPLETE AND NOT PRODUCTION READY
+THESE CONTRACTS ARE INCOMPLETE AND NOT PRODUCTION READY.
+THEY ARE NOT AUDITED.

 ## Connect with the community